The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter's Hund (signed) from 1965 is estimated to be worth between £450,000 and £670,000.
-This screenprint has an auction history of one sale on 6th January 2010.
-The current annual average growth rate of this artwork is not available and the edition size is limited to 8.
+The value of Gerhard Richter's Hund (signed) is estimated to be worth between £450,000 and £670,000.
+This screenprint, created in 1965, is a rare artwork with an auction history of one sale on 6th January 2010.
+There have been no sales in the last 12 months or the last five years.
+The edition size of this artwork is limited to 8.

 Meaning & Analysis